Skip to main content

 Figure \(\PageIndex{7}\): Reaction mechanism of E1 of pyruvate dehydrogenase

-Note that the carbonyl C in pyruvate has two single bonds to two other carbon atoms, while in the final covalently attached form it has one bond to carbon and one to sulfur.
-Sulfur is under oxygen in the periodic table so by analogy, the replacement of one C-C bond with a C-S bond is an oxidation reaction, which requires an oxidizing agent.
+Note that the carbonyl C in pyruvate has two single bonds to two other carbon atoms, while in the final covalently attached form, it has one bond to carbon and one to sulfur.
+Sulfur is under oxygen in the periodic table.
+By analogy, replacing one C-C bond with a C-S bond is an oxidation reaction, which requires an oxidizing agent.
 The covalently attached ring of the lipoamide with an S-S bond similar to that of a disulfide bond, an oxidized form of sulfur, is the oxidizing agent.
-On the formation of acetyl-lipoamide, the S-S bond is cleaved and a thioester is formed.
+On the formation of acetyl-lipoamide, the S-S bond is cleaved, and a thioester is formed.
 Other sulfur is a free reduced thiol.

 There are 22 E1 subunits in the bovine PDC.
-Here is an iCn3D model of one human pyruvate dehydrogenase E1 component complex that has TPnP (TDP acetyl phosphonate, a TPP analog, covalently attached (PDB ID: 6CFO).
+Here is an iCn3D model of one human pyruvate dehydrogenase E1 component complex with TPnP (TDP acetyl phosphonate, a TPP analog, covalently attached (PDB ID: 6CFO).
 One E1 subunit is an α2β2 heterodimer.
-The two alpha chains are shown in cyan while the beta chains are in dark blue.
+The two alpha chains are cyan, while the beta chains are dark blue.
 Orient the model to view along the C2 rotational symmetry axes shown.

 Figure \(\PageIndex{8}\) shows an interactive iCn3D model of the human pyruvate dehydrogenase E1 covalently bound to TDP acetyl phosphonate (TpnP), a TPP analog (6CFO)

-A heterotetramer containing 2 α (cyan) and 2 β chains (dark blue) is shown.
+A heterotetramer containing two α (cyan) and two β chains (dark blue) is shown.

 Figure \(\PageIndex{9}\) shows an interactive iCn3D model of the TPP analog covalently bound to E1 of pyruvate dehydrogenase (6CFO)